Mon – Sun: 24/7 Electrical

 Maintain appliances according to manufacturer instructions and unplug them when not in use.
 Keep electrical devices away from water sources and flammable materials.
 Install safety switches and smoke alarms throughout your property and test them regularly.

-Avoid running cords under carpets or furniture where they can overheat.
-Use the correct wattage for light fixtures and lamps.
-Schedule professional electrical inspections annually to catch potential issues early.
+Don’t run cords under carpets or furniture; they can overheat.
+Always match the right wattage to your lights and lamps.
+Make sure you book professional electrical inspections every year to spot any potential issues early.

 Educate all occupants about electrical safety practices and create an emergency plan in case of fire.
 Prevention is critical to protecting your property and its inhabitants from electrical fires.